AriFordsham/GHCWiki/working-conventions/git/submodules.md

  * All of the "interesting" branches we want to mirror from upstream are added as "Protected branches" (e.g. `master`, and `1.24`)
  * A push rule is added to restrict pushes to the interesting branches and `wip/.*`

-This ensures that commits can only be pushed to `wip/.*`, which the submodule checker hook does not consider as a root.
+This ensures that commits can only be pushed to `wip/.*`, which the submodule check linter does not consider as roots.